Chart Color Schemes

 Employment

-Para Hills West has a balanced workforce comprising both white and blue collar jobs.
-Essential services sectors are well-represented in the area.
-As of September 2025, the unemployment rate is 5.8%, with an estimated employment growth of 1.1% over the past year.
+Para Hills West has a balanced workforce with both white and blue collar jobs.
+Key sectors include essential services, with an unemployment rate of 6.1% as of the past year.
+Employment growth was estimated at 4.5%.

 Frequently Asked Questions - Employment